marcubn/symfony-api-back/README.md

 3. For the 'frontend' application - replace calls to db for authentication with api cals to 'backend'
 4. More unitTests for backend

+Some screen shots with the admin can be seen here: https://github.com/marcubn/symfony-api-back/wiki

 Two symfony (3.4) applications.
 One for 'backend' and one for 'frontend' For the momment installed locally